All About Roofs: Pitches, Trusses and Framing

 Traditionally, all roofs were "cut" — carpenters cut rafters on site during construction.
-To cover greater spans, some of the roof’s weight may be transferred onto internal loadbearing walls using purlins (beams that brace the rafters; shown right).
+To cover greater spans, some of the roof’s weight may be transferred onto internal loadbearing walls using purlins (beams that brace the rafters).
 This forms a "double" roof.
 Although they are labor-intensive, single- and double-cut roofs are still constructed.

 Common Trussed Roof Frame